warrieka/warrieka.github.io/README.md

 All components (metadata catalog , download application, data and network services) are directly integrated.
 The geoportal is the Flemish node in a European spatial data infrastructure and meets the requirements of the [European INSPIRE directive](http://inspire-geoportal.ec.europa.eu/).

 Geopunt is the website of the partnership for geographic information within the Flemish government, GDI Flanders (GDI = Spatial Data Infrastructures).
-The Flemish Agency for Geographical Information [(AGIV)](http://www.agiv.be/gis/) is responsible for organising and maintaining geopunt.
+The Flemish Agency for Geographical Information [(AGIV)](http://www.agiv.be/gis/) is responsible for organizing and maintaining geopunt.

 Sources: